Phanterm/dmhub-docs/README.md

 # How to Use

-First off, this documentation uses the [Just the Docs] template for Jekyll.
+This documentation uses the [Just the Docs] template for Jekyll.
 If you're unfamiliar with Jekyll and static site generation, it is **strongly recommended** that you first go to [their website] to learn more about it.

 Next, once you have a local copy of the repo, you will be working out of two folders in the root directory: `assets\` and `docs\`.